sg893052/sonic-buildimage/devops/tam/tam-tail-stamping-hld.md

 ### 3.7.1 Data Models

 The user facing data model is based on OpenConfig TAM yang model (TBD).
-The backend data model (SONiC YANG) will use the formats in CONFIG_DB & STATE_DB.
+The backend data model (SONiC YANG) will use the formats in CONFIG_DB & APPL_DB.
 See above sections.

 ### 3.7.2 Configuration Commands